sigmie/docs.sigmie.com/src/pages/docs/search/sorting.md

 #### How is \_score calculated

-There are several factors that define the score rating
+There are several factors that define the score rating.

 1. **Term frequency**